AlibabaCloudDocs/nat/intl.en-US/Product Introduction/Terms.md

 -   Create a SNAT entry for a vSwitch

-    If you create a SNAT entry for a vSwitch, the ECS instances that are attached to the vSwitch can access the Internet by using the SNAT IP in the SNAT entry.
+    If you create a SNAT entry for a vSwitch, the ECS instances that are attached to the vSwitch can access the Internet by using the IP address in the SNAT entry.

-    **Note:** For example, if an ECS instance is assigned a static public IP address or an EIP, or configured with a DNAT IP mapping, the ECS instance uses the preceding method to access the Internet, instead of using the SNAT IP in the SNAT entry.
+    **Note:** For example, if an ECS instance is assigned a static public IP address or an EIP, or configured with a DNAT IP mapping, the ECS instance uses the preceding method to access the Internet, instead of using the IP address in the SNAT entry.

 -   Create a SNAT entry for an ECS instance